Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

-Fridays from 11:00 a.m. to 12:00 p.m., the Legal Office provides walk-in legal assistance for Active Duty Army and Air Force personnel.
-Because walk-ins have limited availability to see attorneys, the Legal Office suggests coming in by 10:30 a.m. to sign in for a higher probability to be seen during that hour of assistance.
+Fridays from 11 a.m. to 12 noon, the legal office provides walk-in legal assistance for active duty Army and Air Force personnel.
+Because walk-ins have limited availability to see attorneys, the legal office suggests coming in by 10:30 a.m. to sign in for a higher probability to be seen during that hour of assistance.

-It is important to note, that when you speak to a Judge Advocate about the above topics they are providing a general review to identify potential problems for which a client may require more expert assistance.
-Judge Advocates will not draft any real estate sale or closing documents, separation agreements or divorce decrees, and inter vivos (living) trusts, nor can they provide personal off base representation in court.
+It is important to note, that when you speak to a judge advocate about the above topics they are providing a general review to identify potential problems for which a client may require more expert assistance.
+Judge advocates will not draft any real estate sale or closing documents, separation agreements or divorce decrees, or inter vivos (living) trusts, nor can they provide personal off-base representation in court.

 Legal Services Not Provided

 Unfortunately, the legal office does not offer specific assistance for any issues involving personal commercial enterprises, legal issues or concerns raised on behalf of third parties, nor can they assist in any criminal issues under local, state or federal criminal law.
-The Legal Office will also not speak to clients looking for assistance on military disciplinary actions.
-For assistance with military disciplinary actions contact the Langley AFB Area Defense Counsel at 757-764-5607.
+The legal office will also not speak to clients looking for assistance on military disciplinary actions.
+For assistance with military disciplinary actions, contact the Langley Air Force Base Area Defense Counsel at 757-764-5607.

 Household Goods Claims Services

-Most traditional household good claims processing has shifted from local legal offices to the Air Force Claims Service Center (AFCSC).
+Most traditional household good claims processing has shifted from local legal offices to the Air Force Claims Service Center.

-IMPORTANT, the notice of Loss or Damage is not a claim (but still must be sent), and you must file the actual claim with the carrier within 9-months to collect FRV.
-After 9 months, you can still file a claim with the AFCSC for depreciated value of your items.
-Claims with the AFCSC must be started within 2-years of the date of delivery.
+Important – the Notice of Loss or Damage is not a claim (but still must be sent), and you must file the actual claim with the carrier within nine months to collect FRV.
+After nine months, you can still file a claim with the AFCSC for depreciated value of your items.
+Claims with the AFCSC must be started within two years of the date of delivery.

-Defense Personal Property System (DPS): If you moved under DPS, you will file your Notice of Loss or Damage form in the system within 75-days of the date of delivery.
-Likewise, you must file a claim against the carrier in the system within 9-months of the date of delivery.
+Defense Personal Property System: If you moved under DPS, you will file your Notice of Loss or Damage form in the system within 75 days of the date of delivery.
+Likewise, you must file a claim against the carrier in the system within nine months of the date of delivery.
 You can transfer claims in which you are dissatisfied by the carrier's offer to the AFCSC.